brandbrown/angular-module-and-component-counter/README.md

-# angular-diagnostics
+# angular-module-and-component-counter
 A quick roll call into the browser console to count your Angular 1.x projects modules and components.

-Include the angular-diagnostic.js file into your project after angulars main script and before your first app module is declared.
+Include the angular-counter.js file into your project after angulars main script and before your first app module is declared.

-After all JS initialization is complete, use the browser console to run diagnostics.
+After all JS initialization is complete, use the browser console to run the counter.

 angular.runCounter();